 look out for separate counters and sections for men and women in banks, ministries and other public service centres.

 enjoy the outdoors as much as you can during winter.
-In the summer, temperatures reach over 40°C and humidity over 50% so enjoying the outdoors is challenging.
+In the summer, temperatures reach over 40°C and humidity over 50%.
 During this season, make the most of doing outdoor activities such as going to beaches, walking in parks or dining al fresco.

 look or stare at people closely especially women.
 This general courtesy is particularly important in a society where modesty in dress and behaviour is mandatory.